Vulgar texts leads to a federal lawsuit

 Unique hardly describes the lawsuit Scarlett Watts and her attorney recently filed in Florida federal court.

-Scarlett Watts says she was only days late on her house payment when her mortgage company called looking for their money.
+Scarlett Watts said she was only days late on her house payment when her mortgage company called looking for their money.

 Watts describes the exchange between her and the debt collector as tense but nothing more.
 Later that day she received a string of obscene text messages.